-PLS 312 Social Science Research II: Qualitative Methods Credit, 3 sem. hrs.
+PLS 312 Social Science Research II: Qualitative Methods

 Prerequisite: PLS 311 or permission of the instructor

 A survey of qualitative research methods, data analysis procedures and program evaluation and policy analysis related to the micro or individual, family and group levels of society.
 The vital nexus between research and theory is emphasized.
 A qualitative research project will be designed, conducted and reported.
 Cross-listed as SOC 312.